mikaelvesavuori/mikrovalid/README.md

 - `object`
 - `array`

-Note that there is no further validation of array objects (i.e. their contents) other than ensures they are an array (and if you like, of a certain length).
+Note that there is no further validation of `array` items (i.e. their contents) other than ensuring they are an in fact an array (and if you like, of a certain length etc., as per below).

 #### Formats